 Nevertheless, the PlioMIP2 experiments simulate a sea surface warming that is in better agreement with the PRISM4 reconstructions (Foley and Dowsett, 2019) in the North Atlantic, relative to the PlioMIP1 ensemble.
-As shown in the synthesis paper by Haywood et al. (2020), the multi-model means (with equal weight for each model) agree well with the reconstructions at the North Atlantic Sites 609, 1308, and show only small differences from the reconstructions at Sites 982, 642.
+As shown in the synthesis paper by Haywood et al. (2020), the multi-model means (with equal weight for each model) agree well with the reconstructions at Sites 609, 1308, and show small differences to the reconstructions at Sites 982, 642.
 The comparison between the PlioMIP2 simulations and the SST reconstructions in the KM5c interglacial (McClymont et al., 2020) also demonstrates the reduced model-data discord.

-However, the improved model-data agreement in the North Atlantic is primarily caused by the relatively warm mid-Pliocene simulations run with EC-Earth3-LR and the five models from the

-CCSM/CESM family (Fig. 6).
-For the other models, the range of warming at these sites is similar to that of PlioMIP1.
-This large model-spread suggests that the reconstructed strong mid-Pliocene sea surface warming in the North Atlantic is not necessarily caused by the intensified AMOC and enhanced Atlantic northward OHT as suggested previously (Dowsett, 1992; Raymo et al., 1996).
-Even given the intensified AMOC in PlioMIP2 due to the closed Arctic gateways, most models produce the mid-Pliocene North Atlantic sea surface warming weaker than the PRISM4 reconstruction (Foley and Dowsett, 2019).
+244 However, the improved model-data agreement in the North Atlantic is primarily caused by the relatively warm mid-Pliocene simulations run with EC-Earth3-LR and the five models from the 245 CCSM/CESM family (Fig. 6).
+For the other models, the range of warming at these sites is similar to that of 246 PlioMIP1.
+This large model-spread suggests that the reconstructed strong mid-Pliocene sea surface warming 247 in the North Atlantic is not necessarily caused by the intensified AMOC and enhanced Atlantic northward 248 249 OHT as suggested previously (Dowsett, 1992; Raymo et al., 1996).
+Even given the intensified AMOC in 250 PlioMIP2 due to the closed Arctic gateways, most models underestimate the mid-Pliocene North Atlantic sea surface warming as given by the PRISM4 reconstruction (Foley and Dowsett, 2019).
+251

-Although the model-data discrepancy is reduced in the North Atlantic partly due to the intensified AMOC, the model-data mismatch remains large in other regions in PlioMIP2, for example Sites 1081, 1082, 1084, 1087 in the Benguela upwelling region (Fig. 6).
-The PRISM4 (Foley and Dowsett, 2019) and other syntheses of Pliocene SST (Fedorov et al., 2013, McClymont et al., 2020) reconstruct that the SSTs are about 6-8 °C warmer than today in the Benguela upwelling region.
+Although the model-data discrepancy is reduced in the North Atlantic partly due to the intensified AMOC, the model-data mismatch remains large in the upwelling regions in PlioMIP2, for example Sites 1081, 1082, 1084, 1087 in the Benguela upwelling region (Fig. 6).
+The PRISM4 (Foley and Dowsett, 2019) and other syntheses of Pliocene SST (Fedorov et al., 2013, McClymont et al., 2020) show that the SSTs are about 6-8 °C warmer than today in the Benguela upwelling region.
 All PlioMIP2 models underestimate this warming in the PlioMIP2 (Fig. 6).
 Even EC-Earth3-LR, which produces the warmest mid-Pliocene simulation in the North Atlantic, only simulates 2-4 °C sea surface warming in the Benguela upwelling region.

-A major feature of the mid-Pliocene seems to be the large increase in SST (about 2-10 °C) in the mid-latitude coastal upwelling regions and the relatively smaller increases in SST (about 2-4 °C) in the mid-to high latitudes (Fedorov et al., 2013) compared to the pre-industrial, though some studies suggest that SST reconstructions in upwelling regions are highly proxy-dependent (e.g., Leduc et al., 2014).
-For example, in the Benguela upwelling region, the Mg/Ca-based SST is colder than the alkenone-based SST by ~3-10 °C (Leduc et al., 2014).
-In the California upwelling region, Foley and Dowsett (2019) show that the Pliocene SST is similar to today, whereas Fedorov et al. (2013) show the regional SST is about 2-8 °C warmer than today.
+A major feature of the mid-Pliocene seems to be the large increase in SST (about 2-10 °C) in the 260 mid-latitude coastal upwelling regions and the relatively smaller increases in SST (about 2-4 °C) in the mid-261 262 to high latitudes (Fedorov et al., 2013) compared to the pre-industrial, though some studies suggest that SST reconstructions in upwelling regions are highly proxy-dependent (e.g., Leduc et al., 2014).
+For example, in 263 the Benguela upwelling region, the Mg/Ca-based SST is colder than the alkenone-based SST by ~3-10 °C 264 (Leduc et al., 2014).
+In the California upwelling region, Foley and Dowsett (2019) show that the Pliocene 265 266 SST is similar to today, whereas Fedorov et al. (2013) show the regional SST is about 2-8 °C warmer than 267 today.
 Despite the uncertainties in reconstructions, the simulated warming in the mid-latitude upwelling regions in PlioMIP2 can be found in the low end of the proxy-estimated range.
-Realistic simulations in upwelling regions require good model-abilities in simulating large-scale ocean stratification and sea surface wind stress (Miller and Tziperman, 2017; Li et al., 2019), which are partly model-resolution dependent in both atmosphere and ocean models (Gent et al., 2010; Small et al., 2015).
+Realistic simulations in 268 269 upwelling regions require good model-abilities in simulating large-scale ocean stratification and sea surface wind stress (Miller and Tziperman, 2017; Li et al., 2019), which are partly model-resolution dependent 270 271 (Small et al., 2015).